 - Plain Greek yogurt- About to lift some weights?
 Taking a Greek yogurt 1-2 hours in advance is wise

-Some other excellent pre-workout meals and snacks include granola bars, healthy cereals like oatmeal, and strawberry smoothies, to name a few.
+Some other excellent pre-workout meals and snacks, where calorie control is key, include granola bars, healthy cereals like oatmeal, and strawberry smoothies, to name a few.

 Is it good to drink water before exercise?
 Yes.
 Water can boost endurance, focus, and performance.
-Water is often overlooked and not talked about enough in many pre-workout nutrition guides.
+Water is often overlooked and not talked about enough in many pre-workout meal plans and diet guides.
 Here’s our take on how to hydrate before training, according to guidelines from the American Council on Exercise:

 - Non-exercising Men and women should take 3.7 and 2.7 liters of fluid per day.
 Individuals who work out regularly, however, need to take in a lot more.